 It is generally not advised that graduate students seek transfer admission to the USC Thornton School of Music.

 It is important to note that students may only apply for admission to fall semesters at USC.
-USC does not accept applications for undergraduate transfer admission to spring semesters or summer sessions.
+USC does not accept undergraduate applications for the spring or summer term of an academic year.
+Transfer admission decisions, or spring grade requests, are generally released on an on-going basis from April 15-May 31.

 For both admission and matriculation purposes, completing courses at another institution that are transferable to USC is highly recommended.
 The best way to do this is to take courses at a California community college.
-USC has drawn up articulation agreements with these colleges which list all courses at those schools that are transferable to USC.
-These articulation agreements are available at the USC Articulation Office website.
+USC has drawn up articulation agreements with these colleges, which list all courses at those schools that are transferable to USC.
+These articulation agreements are available via the Agreements link at the Transfer Credit website.
 Courses completed at schools other than those with which USC has articulation agreements are evaluated course by course to determine transferability.
-Generally this determination is not completely reached until students register for their first semester at USC.
+Generally, this determination is not completely reached until students register for their first semester at USC.

 Subject Credit and Unit Credit